 Maharashtra Polls: NCP doesn’t return the favour Shiv Sena had done for Supriya Sule

-Mumbai, Oct 04: In a late night development, the NCP decided to field a candidate from the Worli constituency where Aditya Thackeray is contesting the elections from.
+Mumbai, Oct 04: In a late-night development, the NCP decided to field a candidate from the Worli constituency where Aditya Thackeray is contesting the elections from.

 This is an indicator that politics has come a long way in Maharashtra.
 Back in 2006, when NCP leader, Sharad Pawar's daughter was contesting her first election Rajya Sabha elections, Balasaheb Thackeray had said that he would not be fielding a candidate against her.
 I am proud that the daughter of Maharashtra would be going to Delhi, he had famously said.